 Kahlua is heavier and sweeter, similar to a light syrup texture, in my opinion, whereas Tia Mara is softer and smoother, with a deeper taste of vanilla.

 Do Espresso Martinis Keep you up at Night?

-Is there caffeine in the Espresso Martini?
-Yes, it does have genuine coffee in it, even so.
-Don’t worry, an Espresso Martini won’t keep you up all night — you may have one before or after supper, or both!
+Let’s approach it this way: is there caffeine in the Espresso Martini?
+Yes, it does have genuine coffee in it even if it’s in the form of a liqueur.
+However, if you only drink one an Espresso Martini won’t keep you up all night — you may have one before or after supper, or both!

 You can download the recipe below: